 Types of Lean Protein

-- Chicken or turkey breast: These are lean sources of that can be incorporated into meals such as salads, stir-fries, and sandwiches.
+- Chicken or turkey breast: These are lean sources of protein that can be incorporated into meals such as salads, stir-fries, and sandwiches.

-- Eggs: Eggs are a good source of and can be used in a variety of dishes, such as omelets, frittatas, and salads.
+- Eggs: Eggs are a good source of protein and can be used in a variety of dishes, such as omelets, frittatas, and salads.

-Incorporating a variety of lean sources into your diet can help improve your overall health and well-being.
+Incorporating a variety of lean protein sources into your diet can help improve your overall health and well-being.
 Consulting with a healthcare provider or registered dietitian can be helpful in identifying the most appropriate dietary changes for your individual needs.

 Healthy Fats